 - Defective Medical Devices.
 Manufacturers of medical devices are supposed to ensure their products are safe for people.
 When defective products, like hip replacements or heart valves, are surgically implanted into patients and it’s later discovered the device is causing ill effects, it’s likely another surgery will need to be done to correct the issue.
 This can be time-consuming, painful, and expensive.

 - Anesthesia Errors.
 Prior to surgery, it’s an anesthesiologist’s job to determine how much anesthesia a patient will need.
 While the procedure is happening, they’re supposed to watch the patient and ensure no complications are arising because of the anesthesia.
 When these medical professionals make mistakes, the consequences can be severe.
 Too much anesthesia could result in brain death, while too little could result in awareness or pain.

 What Must Be Proven in a Kentucky Medical Negligence Claim?

 Medical malpractice claims differ from state to state.
 In the state of Kentucky, the following points will need to be proven before a claim will be accepted by the court:

 Medical malpractice claims are incredibly complex and often difficult to fight in court due to their complicated nature and the fact that most hospitals and medical facilities boast powerful legal departments that will try and heavily dispute any claims brought forward.
-Todd W. Burris, Lexington, KY medical malpractice lawyer, is prepared to handle complex injury claims and can help you and your family get the compensation you need to move forward.
+The Law Office of Todd W. Burris is prepared to handle intricate injury claims and can help you and your family get the compensation you need to move forward.